 The NITARP teacher application consists of a series of short answers to questions, submitted as a PDF file to a website.
 (PDF files can be created from Word using the file print---save as PDF command.)
 The questions are below.
 Please include the various question headings before each of your answers (note that you can copy-and-paste from this PDF file).
-There is a 3-page limit, 12-point font, 1-inch margins.
-The application should be submitted to the website https://cat.ipac.caltech.edu/nitarp/ (note https, not http) by the deadline.
+There is a 3-page limit, 12- point font, 1-inch margins.
+The application should be submitted to the website https://catcopy.ipac.caltech.edu/nitarp/ (note https, not http) by the deadline.
 This website will be open and available to accept applications starting August 1.
 This 3-page limit is a total page limit, not pages per question.

-Review and ranking will be conducted by a committee composed primarily of representatives from IPAC, including the scientists who will mentor NITARP teams in 2018.
-Additional representatives from NITARP alumni and other astronomy education programs are likely to also be involved.
+Review and ranking will be conducted by a committee composed primarily of representatives from IPAC, including the scientists who will mentor NITARP teams in 2019.
+Additional representatives from NITARP alumni and other astronomy education programs are likely to also be involved

 We expect to conduct web-based interviews using Google+ Hangouts with the short list of candidates.
-These interviews will be arranged individually with the people on the short list of candidates the week after the deadline (week of Sep 25).
+These interviews will be arranged individually with the people on the short list of candidates during the two weeks after the application deadline.